 Here’s a strange but true thing about writing- it’s an art form that can never quite be described as perfect.
 Like any other art form, writing comes in multiple styles and presentations, so one can never truly judge one style as better than another.
 However, for us writers, the perspective is different; we look at writing as something that has to be perfect before it is allowed to go public.
 After all, it is embarrassing to present an untidy piece of art and expect consumers to spill their pockets.
 Good writing is important but knowing how to make good writing into better writing is crucial when it comes to gaining a fan following of happy and engrossed readers.

 Great authors have this automatic alarm of sorts in their head that goes off every time they think of new ways to better their next or current novel.
 If you’ve got an overactive right brain, don’t be surprised to find yourself pondering over a better plot, characters, theme for your story or story element at the oddest of places and times.
-Here’s a list of must-follow tips on how to write better.
+Here’s a list of must-follow writing tips on how to write better.

 One day at a time